Science, Technology, Engineering, Arts, and Mathematics (STEAM) Education Alliance of the Americas

 • Art in the Sciences

-The program then moves to Colorado from February 27 to March 8, 2026, where participants stay with host families while participating in intensive visits to top institutions' laboratories, including the University of Northern Colorado, Colorado State University, University of Colorado Boulder, Colorado School of Mines, University of Colorado Anschutz, University of Colorado Denver, and the University of Wyoming.
-Participants also visit the National Center for Atmospheric Research and the Posner Center for International Development and enjoy a trip to Rocky Mountain National Park to explore Colorado's natural beauty.
-Each participant is given personalized lab tasks over four full days, allowing for in-depth engagement with research facilities and potential mentors.
+The journey continues in Colorado and Wyoming, where participants stay with local host families and engage in hands-on research experiences at institutions such as the University of Northern Colorado, Colorado State University, University of Colorado Boulder, Colorado School of Mines, University of Colorado Anschutz, University of Colorado Denver, and the University of Wyoming.
+Participants also visit the National Center for Atmospheric Research, the Posner Center for International Development, and enjoy a trip to Rocky Mountain National Park, where Colorado's natural beauty is experienced, blending scientific exploration with cultural discovery.

 Participants